-At times, such as after the capture of Saddam Hussein in December 2003 and after all three elections in 2005, U.S. officials have expressed optimism that the insurgency would subside.
-As outlined in the "National Strategy for Victory in Iraq," the Administration continues to try to refine its stabilization strategy.
+At times, such as after the capture of Saddam Hussein in December 2003 and after all three elections in 2005, U.S. officials have expressed optimism that the violence would subside.
+As outlined in the "National Strategy for Victory in Iraq," the Administration continues to try to refine its stabilization strategy, and an increasing focus has been on preventing sectarian violence from escalating into allout civil war.